Beta8397/virtual_robot/README.md

 The LinearOpMode class in the simulator provides access to:

-  1. A HardwareMap object, which in turn provides access to the DCMotor objects, the gyro sensor ("gyro_sensor"), the servo ("back_servo"), and the color sensor ("color_sensor");
+  1. A HardwareMap object, which in turn provides access to the DCMotor objects, the gyro sensor, the servo, and the color sensor;
   2. A GamePad (implemented in the UI, not a physical gamepad), with a subset of standard gamepad function;
   3. A Telemetry object.